-In the Americas following European colonisation and the introduction of Sage to the New World, many Native American tribes used sage leaves to treat skin conditions and swollen gums.
-They also consumed the roots to aid with coughs and colds, as well as numerous other ailments prevalent in their societies.
+In the New World, many Native American tribes used sage leaves to treat skin conditions and swollen gums.
+They also consumed the roots to aid with coughs and colds.

-But perhaps most fascinating of all, sage has long been considered a herb consumed for longevity dating back centuries.
-In folklore, consuming Sage herbal tea on a daily basis during the month of May was said to assure immortality!
-Unfortunately, we cannot guarantee you’ll live forever but we can say with some certainty that Sage Tea promotes healthy living.
+Perhaps most fascinating of all, sage has long been considered a herb for longevity.
+In folklore, consuming Sage Tea daily during the month of May could assure immortality!
+Unfortunately, we cannot guarantee you’ll live forever with this Tea.
+However, we can say with some certainty that Sage Tea benefits promote healthy living.

 Antioxidants Found in Sage

 Humans are especially susceptible to oxidation, a natural process of the body related to the transference of oxygen around your system.
-Oxygen molecules create stress on our organs and tissues by introducing harmful unpaired electrons called free radicals to the body.
+Oxygen molecules create stress on our organs and tissues by introducing harmful unpaired electrons called free radicals.
 Ultimately, this can lead to many complications, most notably heart disease and even cancer.

-The truth is we’re still not sure, and as a result, do not endorse the consumption of Sage Tea, or any other tea, for this purpose.
+The truth is we’re still not sure.
+Not even scientists can confirm this at this present moment.
+For this reason, we do not endorse the consumption of Sage Tea, or any Tea, for cancer treatment.
 Nevertheless, as modern science continues to extensively study this herb, who knows what the future may bring?

 Sage and Weight Loss

-After all, what could possibly be better for reducing stress than relaxing with your favourite cup of herbal tea on the sofa?
-Fight comfort eating and weight gain at the source; drink Sage Tea!
+After all, what could be better for reducing stress than relaxing with your favourite cup of Herbal Tea on the sofa?
+Fight comfort eating and weight gain at the source: drink Sage Tea!

-In 1997, the National Institute of Medical Herbalists circulated a questionnaire to its member practitioners regarding their personal experiences of using Sage in their line of work.
+In 1997, the National Institute of Medical Herbalists circulated a questionnaire to its member practitioners regarding their personal experiences of using Sage.
 Of 49 respondents, 47 used sage in their practice and 45 used it particularly in prescriptions for menopause.

-In 2011, a Swiss study was conducted to assess the safety and efficacy of Sage as a herbal tonic to reduce the frequency and severity of menopausal hot flushes.
-The assessment saw 71 women going through menopause, most of whom were of an average age of 56, take a daily tablet of fresh sage leaves for eight weeks.
+In 2011, a Swiss study assessed the safety and efficacy of Sage as a herbal tonic to reduce the frequency and severity of menopausal hot flashes.
+The research saw 71 women going through menopause, most of whom were of an average age of 56, take a daily tablet of fresh sage leaves for eight weeks.

 Sage tea Benefits for Hair

-While women suffer from menopause as they get older, men tend to deal with deteriorating hair health, and in some, if not most cases, hair loss.
+While women suffer from menopause as they get older, men tend to deal with hair loss.
 The external use of Sage Tea, meanwhile, is thought to combat this.
 Consider using Sage as a hair rinse following these steps:

-1) Pour boiling hot water over 1 tablespoon of sage leaves.
+- 1. Pour boiling water over 1 tablespoon of sage leaves.

 Detox with Sage Tea

-A “Detox” is more than just a fad, it’s a way of life supported by science.
-Detoxification generally refers to the process of removing toxins from the body, most notably remaining traces of alcohol in the system.
+A “Detox” is more than just a fad.
+It’s a way of life supported by much of modern science.
+Detoxification refers to the process of removing toxins from the body, most notably remaining traces of alcohol in the system.

 Nothing beats an all-natural detox, and Sage Tea is a great place to start.
 Sage Tea is a natural diuretic and can offer stimulation to the liver and the kidneys.
 This, in turn, can speed up the process by which toxins are eradicated from the body through urination.

-However, it’s important to note that detoxes require time and effort, and in order for the results to last, you must maintain an adequate and relatively strict exercise and dietary plan after you have completed your own detox.
+However, it’s important to note that detoxes require time and effort, and for the results to last, you must maintain an adequate and relatively strict exercise and dietary plan after you have completed your detox.

 Enhanced Cognitive Function

-This has now been proven.
-Scientists and Researchers from the Medical Plant Research Centre (MPRC), situated at the universities of Newcastle and Northumbria, recently conducted a series of clinical trials involving the use of sage by volunteers deemed as “healthy”.
+Today, we have modern science to support this age-old claim.
+Researchers from the Medical Plant Research Centre (MPRC) recently conducted a series of clinical trials involving the use of sage by volunteers deemed “healthy”.

-That’s a win on all fronts for Sage Tea!
+That’s a win on all fronts for Sage Loose Tea!

 Improved Digestive Health

 Upset tummy?
 Sage Tea has carminative properties which can reduce symptoms of indigestion.
-It can likewise improve the digestion of fatty foods, fighting stomach aches and nausea caused by a slow and sluggish digestive process.
+It can also improve the digestion of fatty foods while fighting stomach aches and nausea caused by a slow and sluggish digestive process.

-Furthermore, by boosting the digestive enzymes, Sage Tea benefits can soothe your stomach and intestinal muscles, relieving cramps and reducing heartburn, bloating, colic, and flatulence.
 It may even go as far as to help to fight stomach-related infections!
-Better still, Sage Herbal Tea is considered an appetite stimulant and is an excellent choice for promoting healthy eating as it is, in itself, healthy.
+Better still, Sage Herbal Tea can suppress appetite.
+This makes it an excellent choice for promoting healthy eating as it is, in itself, healthy.

 Sage and Diabetes

-Several animal and human-based trials have proven that Sage leaf extract has antihyperglycemic properties.
-These antihyperglycemic properties lower blood glucose levels by blocking the release of reserve glucose from the liver.
+everal animal and human-based trials suggest that Sage leaf extract has antihyperglycemic properties.
+If proven, this could mean that Sage Tea benefits lower blood glucose levels by blocking the release of reserve glucose from the liver.

-This is supported by one 2006 Portuguese study titled “Metformin-Like effect of Salvia officinalis (common sage): is it useful in diabetes prevention?”.
 According to this study, researchers found that a Sage Tea infusion has positive effects on the fasting glucose levels of mice.
-Although the Sage Tea benefits is by no means a cure for diabetes, further research has also suggested that this beverage has the potential to encourage insulin production in the body.
+Although by no means a cure for diabetes, further research suggests that this beverage has the potential to encourage insulin production in the body.

 Where to Buy Sage Tea